EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 <br>

-## Why the hierarchy is appropriate for the project
+## Why the agent architecture is appropriate for the project

 The chosen hierarchy is a successful representation of the priorities of the agent.
 In order: the agent preserves itself, completes tasks, disposes the litter once enough tasks have been completed, and moves if there is nothing to do in the current area.